 It's pretty hard to go past the speck croquettes, featuring speck, gruyere, chorizo, and spiced plum on the small shares section of the menu, or for something bigger try the slipper lobster, with home-made crumpets, finger-lime caviar, and dill creme fraiche.

 A true Melbourne institution, France Soir has been packing Melburnians in every night for more than 30 years.
+It’s no wonder it’s one of the best restaurants South Yarra has.

 You'll find traditional French fare on the menu, including the likes of escargot (snails), andouilette (house-made pork sausage), moules mariniére (mussels in white wine), and much more.
 As you'd expect in a French restaurant there is also a great selection of steak, chicken, and lamb dishes.

-Matilda is a restaurant that is Australian at heart but the big draw is gonna be the cooking method.
+Matilda is a restaurant that is Australian at heart but the big draw is the cooking method.
 There’s no gas here: the team are using big hunks of Ironbark, Cherry, Applewood and even Pinot grapevines to smoke the hell out of pretty much everything.

 The menu is built around meaty mains like whole John Dory topped with finger limes, saltbush and native grenobloise, ‘Salt & pepper’ Blackmore Wagyu bavette, and fired-up Macedon duck, with leatherwood honey and figs. Kangaroo tartare with fermented red peppers is so smooth you’d like it was A-Grade Tasmanian beef.
 There are also some delicate pickle plates (the beetroot is a work of art).